At just 10 years old, Brianna Varcoe is helping to save lives by advancing groundbreaking women’s cancers research at WCH.

 Learn more about Women’s College Research Institute’s hereditary cancers research team.
 To join Brianna in supporting this life-saving work, select “Breast Cancer Research” from the designation drop-down menu.

-If you are interested in hosting your own community fundraiser in support of Women’s College Hospital, contact Randi MacQueen at email@example.com or 416-323-6323 ext.
-5985.
+If you are interested in hosting your own community fundraiser in support of Women’s College Hospital, contact our events team at firstname.lastname@example.org or 416-323-6323.